-First Response Paper Due: Friday, April 17th by 5 p.m. in Kenna 323.
-Second Response Paper Due: Friday, May 1st by 5 p.m. in Kenna 323.
-Third Response Paper Due: Friday, May 15th by 5 p.m. in Kenna 323.
-Fourth Response Paper Due: Friday, May 29th by 5 p.m. in Kenna 323.
+First Response Paper Due: Friday, June 24th by 9 p.m. by email.
+Second Response Paper Due: Friday, July 1st by 9 p.m. by email.
+Third Response Paper Due: Friday, July 8th by 9 p.m. by email.
+Fourth Response Paper Due: Friday, July 15th by 9 p.m. by email.

 Final Paper (12-15 pages): This paper will include your personal experience and will also include your journals which will be factored into the grade for this project.
-Papers may focus on any dimension of these intersections, such as personal koans and the personal transformation of suffering, the theory of mindfulness and its application in every-day life, the theory of Zen precepts and actual application of the precepts, the theory of ordinary mind and the actual experience of ordinary mind, etc. Prompts for the final paper will be handed out in the seventh week of class.
-No emailed final papers will be accepted.
-10 points off if projects are emailed.
-10 points off if papers are not handed into my mailbox in Kenna 323 as requested.
-If you cannot stay till June 11th you must hand in your final paper early.
+Papers must focus on all dimensions of these intersections, such as personal koans and the personal transformation of suffering, the theory of mindfulness and its application in every-day life, the theory of Zen precepts and actual application of the precepts, the theory of ordinary mind and the actual experience of ordinary mind, etc. Prompts for the final paper will be handed out in the seventh week of class.